CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 In this module, we will guide you through the current Security Center policies set by Azure.
 Also, we will walk you through the methods to enable or disable the Security policies.

-### Exercise 1: Overview of the ASC policy
+### Exercise 1: Overview of the Microsoft Defender for Cloud policy

-In this exercise, you will get an overview of an index of Azure Policy built-in policy definitions related to Azure Security Center and about initiatives, policies, and how they relate to the Security Center's recommendation.
+In this exercise, you will get an overview of an index of Azure Policy built-in policy definitions related to Microsoft Defender for Cloud and about initiatives, policies, and how they relate to the Security Center's recommendation.

 1. From Azure Portal, search for **Microsoft Defender for Cloud** and select it.